Taking a 401(k) loan? 8 things you need to know

 5. You might be required to pay off your 401(k) loan in full if you leave your job

 One setback of taking a 401(K) loan is that the 5-year time limit will no longer hold once you quit your job.
 Your 401(K) loan is tied to your job and plan provider.
-Once you quit your job, it becomes harder to enforce the terms of the loan and collect your loan payments.
+Once you quit your job, enforcing the loan terms and collecting your loan payments becomes harder.

 After leaving your job, the 5 years allowed to pay off your 401(K) loan will no longer apply.
 Instead of having 5 years to pay off your 401(k) loan, you might be required to pay off the remaining balance upon termination or be given a 60-day grace period.
 If your employer terminates your employment, you will have up to the due date of your federal tax returns of the year the unpaid balance became a distribution.

-If you cannot pay off the remaining 401(K) loan balance in a timeframe allowed by the IRS, the defaulted 401(k) loan amount will become a distribution.
+If you cannot pay off the remaining 401(K) loan balance in a timeframe allowed by the IRS, the defaulted 401(k) loan amount will be distributed.

 401(K) loans differ from other private loans.
-For regular conventional loans, the lender will require a credit score, employment, and good DTI ratio, and other assets to approve your creditworthiness.
+The lender will require a credit score, employment, a good DTI ratio, and other assets for regular conventional loans to approve your creditworthiness.

-Taking a 401(K) loan, on the other hand, the process is quite different and much simpler.
-The money comes from your account and the payments plus interest go back into your account.
+On the other hand, taking a 401(K) loan is quite different and much simpler.
+The money comes from your account, and the payments plus interest go back into your account.

-In other words, you are borrowing money from your retirement plan and paying interest to yourself.
-This is why some people consider 401(k) loans as taking money out of your account and putting it back it with interest.
+In other words, you borrow money from your retirement plan and pay interest yourself.
+This is why some people consider 401(k) loans to be like taking money out of your account and putting it back in with interest.

 7. You will pay a 10% penalty plus taxes if you default on a 401(K) loan

-All debts share one major risk: Failure to pay off the debt.
+All debts share one significant risk: Defaulting on the loan.
 A 401(K) loan is not an exception to this risk.

 When you default on your 401(K) loan, the unpaid balance becomes a distribution.
 If you are not 59½ or older, you will pay a 10% early withdrawal penalty for early withdrawal, unless you meet The IRS exceptions.